 One of those exotic sandwiches that come our way every so often—this can be developed to kingdom come because the basics are so solid.
 Best eaten toasted.

-Sweet potato, spinach leaves, balsamic vinaigrette, feta cheese.
+Ingredients: Sweet potato, spinach leaves, balsamic vinaigrette, feta cheese

 Known as the widowmaker, this is a basic food best eaten by desperadoes, meat addicts, and those who don't know any better.

-Dripping (the cold white fat left over from cooked beef/pork), horseradish sauce, seasoning.
-Best with dry white sliced.
+Ingredients: Dripping (the cold white fat left over from cooked beef/pork), horseradish sauce, seasoning, best with dry white sliced

 You'll want to compose a haiku after eating these delicious white bread delicacies.

-Raw fish, yellow pickle, thin cheese, lettuce, herbs, and seasoning.
+Ingredients: Raw fish, yellow pickle, thin cheese, lettuce, herbs, and seasoning

 An acquired taste.
 Best served on dark rye, roggebrod, pumpernickel.

-And Now It's Your Turn To Invent A Sandwich Filler
+Now It's Your Turn to Invent a Sandwich Filler

 So you've gone through all 25 extreme sandwich fillers.
 From the sublime to the ridiculous.
 There has to be one that best suits your personality.